atsushieno/aap-lv2/README.md

 Another thing to note is that we check in `serd_config.h`, `sord_config.h`, `sratom_config.h` and `lilv_config.h` directly in the source tree, which are generated from x86 build of android-native-audio-builders.
 If they have to be rebuilt (for e.g. updated submodules), rebuild and copy the generated headers again.

-## Performance measuring
+## Performance testing

-`android-audio-plugin-lv2-bridge.cpp` has a simple performance measurement aid which can be enabled with JUCEAAP_LOG_PERF variable.
+`android-audio-plugin-lv2-bridge.cpp` has a simple performance measurement aid which can be enabled with `AAP_LV2_LOG_PERF` variable.

 ## Licensing notice